diegocontr/EpidemicSimulation/README.md

 # Epidemic Simulation
-Scripts and library for agent-based simulations of compartmental models.

 The scripts and code shared here allows to simulate the propagation in different types of networks and contact patterns, considering a compartmental model for COVID in particular, as presented in the pre-print "Impact of the representation of contact data on the evaluation of interventions in infectious diseases simulations" [1]